apollographql/rover/ARCHITECTURE.md

 ##### Accepting required arguments and optional flags

 Rover uses a library called [StructOpt](https://docs.rs/structopt) to build commands.
-We apply the `StructOpt` trait using the `#[derive(StructOpt)]` syntax above it, to let `StructOpt` know that this is a command definition, and the values and implementations for this struct will be related to the command defined by `Hello`.
+We apply the `StructOpt` trait using the `#[derive(StructOpt)]` syntax above each command.
+This lets `StructOpt` know that this is a command definition, and the values and implementations for this struct will be related to the command defined by `Hello`.

 All commands under the `graph` namespace accept a required, positional argument `<GRAPH_REF>` that describes the graph and variant a user is operating on.
 Additionally, it takes an optional `--profile` flag that can swap out the API token a user is using to interact with the graph registry.

-In order to add these to our new `graph hello` command, we should copy and paste the field from any other `graph` command like so:
+To add these to our new `graph hello` command, we can copy and paste the field from any other `graph` command like so:

 ```rust
 #[derive(Debug, Serialize, StructOpt)]